 - Bluish or pale skin

 - Slow responses (such as gag reflex)

 Alcohol Poisoning Treatment Options

 In an emergency setting, they may also:

 Give you extra oxygen to help you breathe

 Seeking Immediate Care, What to Expect

-When you visit the iCare, our team of exceptional and experienced physicians will immediately assess your situation, provide life saving intervention if needed and provide a physical examination.
-Your care team may perform laboratory testing from our on-site lab.
+When you visit one of our iCare Emergency Room & Urgent Care locations, our team of exceptional and experienced physicians will immediately assess your situation, provide life saving intervention if needed and provide a physical examination.
+Our medical team, led by an experienced ER physician may perform laboratory testing from our on-site lab.
 Once you are diagnosed, a treatment plan will be provided based on severity of your condition and symptoms.
 In the event that a patient requires hospitalization or other procedures that we do not offer at iCare, we are able to transfer them to a hospital for admission.